google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/introduction.rst

    - See Answer

-     + The table was grouped using the COUNTIF function to count how many people came from Los Angeles.
+     + Correct: The table was grouped using the COUNTIF function to count how many people came from Los Angeles.

 Don't worry if that was confusing.
 This exercise was to help get you more familiar with potential uses for filtering and grouping on a data set.